dev-jey/Store-Manager-v1/README.md

 # Store-Manager
 ## This is a simple store management application

-### To run this project you should follow the following steps:
+### To run this project you should follow the following steps
 **Find the web UI here**

 https://codemarble254.github.io/Store-Manager/UI/